 Please note this is only a brief overview of the risks involved with investing in an EIS fund.
 Please read full details of all the risks here before investing.

 What are the charges?

-2% This is based on the amount you invest and is an upfront charge to each EIS company.
+1% This is based on the amount you invest and is an upfront charge to the investor.
 Annual charge